kraken-build/kraken-cli/docs/content/buildenv.md

 The Kraken CLI manages a separate build environment in which only the requirements needed for the execution of the build script are installed.

-The build requirements are read either from the `.kraken.py` build script of the root project, or from a `.kraken.req` file (if it exists).
-When read from a build script, the requirements must be at the top of the file. __Example__:
+The build requirements are read from the header of the `.kraken.py` build script of the root project. __Example__:

 ```py
 # ::requirements PyYAML kraken-std